 If you are a macOS user and have recently made changes to your DNS settings, then doing a flush, aka cleaning the DNS cache would be a good idea.
 But why is it important to clear DNS cache?

-In this post, I will show you how to clear and reset DNS cache on your macOS Catalina (works for Mojave as well).
+In this post, I will show you how to clear and reset DNS cache on your macOS Big Sur (works for Catalina, and Mojave as well).

 Let’s check it out.

-How to Clear DNS Cache in macOS High Sierra (or Older Versions)
+Clear DNS Cache in macOS High Sierra or Older Versions

 Clearing or resetting DNS caches in your MacOS is a good idea as it speeds up the lookups...
 Read more